24-Karat Cake

 carrot cake

 I’m only 24 years old, but I’ve already inherited an heirloom.
 An heirloom recipe, that is.
 Last year, I praised my grandmother’s carrot cake as one of the best desserts ever.
 That’s saying a lot because chocolate is my favorite food.
 I have fond memories of that cake because it accompanied me since I was four, from birthdays to holidays to “every day.”
 Like I said before, it was the standard by which I compared all other carrot cakes.
-No others came close.
 Sadly, my grandmother had been diagnosed with Alzheimer’s and stopped cooking several years ago.

 Finally, my aunt tracked down the recipe.
 My grandmother hid it in her purse for 15-20 years!
-Although she was very frail, my grandmother laughed when she heard that I wanted the recipe.
+Although she was frail, my grandmother laughed when she heard that I wanted the recipe.
 “I can still make the best carrot cake,” she said.
 About a month later, she fell into a coma and died.

 When I made this cake, I was not disappointed.
 It was just spicy enough and had lots of carrot flavor.
 Trust me, I’ve exhausted all the variables for the best carrot cake (Nuts or no nuts?
 Pineapples or raisins?
 Cinnamon AND nutmeg?
 Coconut?), but this one is worth its weight in gold.